TomCrypto/Ordo/README.md

 * `make strip=1` will strip symbols from the the built libraries using the `strip` tool, generally making them a bit smaller.
 * `make debug=1` will enable the debug build functionality, which will disable all optimizations and assembly code paths, and enable debugging symbols.
 By default, debug mode is not enabled.
 * `make shared=1` will build a shared library (`libordo.so`) instead of a static one (`libordo.a`) by default.
 Note that you will need to `make clean` if you want to change from a static to a shared library, as the object files are not compatible between both library types (shared libraries require position independent code whereas static ones don't).
+* `make nopthread=1` will build the library without linking to `pthread`.
+Use this when you do not actually need the `pthread` mutex implementation, e.g. under Windows.

 To build and run the tests, use `make tests` and run the executable in `tests/bin`.
 To build the samples, use `make samples`.
 The samples will be built into the `samples/bin` directory where you can try them out.
-Note the `shared` makefile parameter also applies to the tests and samples, and is needed to ensure they build for the right thing.
+Note the `shared` and `nopthread` makefile parameters also apply to the tests and samples, and they must be the same for the library and the tests/samples.

 If you want to have both a static and a shared library, first do `make` to build the static library, then `make clean_obj` to remove the object files (but not the newly created library) and finally `make shared=1`.
 You should probably then do another `make clean_obj` to remove the object files for consistency.